Satyake/Gemini-Pro-Applications/README.md

 **llmats.py**- use case of creating an applicant tracking system for HR but, the pdf file is read as an image.

-**multilanguageinvoiceextractor** - use case creating a multi-language invoice extractor
+**multilanguageinvoiceextractor.py** - use case creating a multi-language invoice extractor

+**multichatdocument.py** - use case of creating a "chat with document" application